tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/bijectors/AbsoluteValue.md

 <h3 id="trainable_variables"><code>trainable_variables</code></h3>

-Sequence of variables owned by this module and it's submodules.
+Sequence of trainable variables owned by this module and its submodules.

 Note: this method uses reflection to find variables on the current instance and submodules.
 For performance reasons you may wish to cache the result